There’s no perfect home. But there are lots of joyful ones.

 This truth is liberating!
 It frees us from the pressure of trying to fit our messy lives into some Platonic ideal of a home and instead lets us bring our whole selves to the task of home design.
 When we embrace the idea that there are many different homes that might bring us joy, we open up a whole world of possibilities.
 Our job in designing our homes isn’t deducing what the perfect paint color and sofa combo might be, but rather discovering what brings us alive.

 Joy isn’t one-size-fits-all.
 Nevertheless, joyful spaces often have similar effects on the people in them, even when the designs themselves are very different.
-I’m reminded of this each year when I see the transformations done by students in the Design a Joyful Home course.
-If you haven’t heard about Design a Joyful Home, it’s a 6-week program that helps you learn to trust your intuition, express your style, and confidently create a home that gives you more peace and joy, every day.
-We just reopened enrollment for 2022 — the program is only offered once a year, and enrollment closes May 3.
+I’m reminded of this each year when I see the transformations done by students in the Design a Home You Love course.
+If you haven’t heard about Design a Home You Love, it’s a 6-week program that helps you learn to trust your intuition, express your style, and confidently create a home that gives you more peace and joy, every day.

 Now in our third year of offering this course, more than 600 students have used the program’s uniquely intuitive approach to design to transform their spaces.
 Today, I want to share four stories from students that illustrate common side effects of designing a space with joy in mind.